What Changed: Saudi Arabia Now Accepts the Apostille

 2

-Saudi Arabia Attestation Pricing
+Saudi Arabia Apostille Pricing

 Service Our Fee (ZAR) Processing Time

-R1,500 per document 5-10 working days
+R1,650 per document 3 working days

 Local Courier R250 1-2 working days

-Documents Commonly Attested for Saudi Arabia
+Documents Commonly Apostilled for Saudi Arabia

 • Police Clearance Certificates - Mandatory for all Saudi work visa applications